raysas/ROSALIND/README.md

 ## Bioinformatics Textbook Track:

 collection of [exercises](./Bioinformatics%20Textbook%20Track) from Bioinformatics Algorithms: An Active-Learning Approach by Phillip Compeau & Pavel Pevzne.
-*a version could be found [here](https://stepic.org).*

-list of chapters:
+list of chapters: (Volume I)
 - [Where in the Genome Does DNA Replication Begin?](./Bioinformatics%20Textbook%20Track/#Chapter%201:%20Where%20in%20The%20DNA%20Does%20Replication%20Starts)
 - Which DNA Patterns Play the Role of Molecular Clocks?
 - How Do We Assemble Genomes?
 - How Do We Sequence Antibiotics?
 - How Do We Compare Biological Sequences?
 - Are There Fragile Regions in the Human Genome?

 ## Bioinformatics Armory: